dmeditor/dmeditor/README.md

 ### Highlights
 - Block based, real WYSIWYG(What you see is what you get)
-- Intractive while editing, eg. click a tab and edit a tab's content
-- Basic widgets: rich text, image, heading, table, video, iframe
+- See immediate change while slding padding, width, color, margin, etc
-- Intractive widgets: tab, accordion
+- Intractive widgets like tab, accordion
-- Get benefits of React ecosystem for creating widget, eg. sliding, resizing, dialog.
+- Get benefits of React ecosystem for creating widget.
-- Super easy to create widget template (mostly only css)
+- Style a widget (widget template)

 ### Screenshots